 Is there anything better than walking through the front gate of Disney World, strolling through the town square, heading up Main Street and then seeing the stunning Cinderella Castle right in front of you?
 We can attest that our Dad, Dave, has left a few tears on the pavement as he has experienced it with his grandchildren for the first time!
+The castle is almost like a beacon of magic that beckons families from all over to come!

 1. The height is an illusion